Dyskolos: Manuscripts

 Dyskolos is the only one of Menander's texts that has survived nearly completely intact—the papyrus being written in the 3rd century AD.
-Other plays, such as Samia, Aspis, Heros, Epitrepontes, Perikeiromene have survived in fragments.
+Other plays, such as Samia, Aspis, Heros, Epitrepontes, and Perikeiromene have survived in fragments.
 Fragments of the Dyskolos currently exist in the Vatican Library in Vatican City and the Bibliothèque Bodmer (Bodmer Library) in Cologny, Switzerland.

 Modern performance

 The first modern major performance of Dyskolos was in Sydney, Australia.
 On 4 July 1959, the University of Sydney Classical Society, at Wallace Theatre, Sydney University, performed Dyskolos.